10 Carry-On Items That Could Save Your Life

 The case for carrying on these essentials

 In many an uncomfortable situation, light is your friend.
 Not having access to light can make any event more frightening.
-Saurabh Jindal, who runs the start-up Talk Travel, is always on the go.
+Saurabh Jindal, CEO of the Talk Travel app, is always on the go.
 Because of that, a rechargeable flashlight has become a mainstay in his carry-on.
 “It’s simple and easy to carry,” says Jindal.
 “It helps a lot when you are in an unknown place and it is dark, and also when hiking through trails.”
-It’s also important to know these 6 proven skills to help you survive any emergency.

 You might feel like you’re preparing for doomsday whenever you pack one of these, but a mylar rescue blanket could be key to survival in the event of an emergency.
 They certainly don’t look cozy and comfy, but they do help reduce bodily heat loss in a pinch.
 Plus, they’re affordable, compact, and lightweight—meaning there’s virtually no reason why you can’t stash one in your carry-on for those “just in case” moments.